Kinesiology, BS & Public Health, MPH

 Graduate Programs

-for the degrees of Bachelor of Science Major in Kinesiology and Master of Public Health in Public Health
+for the degrees of Bachelor of Science in Kinesiology and Master of Public Health in Public Health

 Department of Health and Kinesiology